mmihira/dotfiles/cheatsheet.md

 Lsp
 --------------------------------------------------------------------------------------
-:Ref                Find all references for under cursor, then <C-t> to send to quickfix list :Sym                List all functions in this file
+:Ref                Find all references for under cursor, then <C-t> to send to quickfix list :Imp                Find all implementations for this interface :Sym                List all functions in this file
 <space>cl           Code Lens
 <space>gd           Open definition window
 <C-w>L              Open definiton in new tab
 <space>im           Implement a go interface for a type
+<C-a>               Switch to alternatve in golang

 Git
 --------------------------------------------------------------------------------------